-Colin is an associate in our tax practice.
+Colin is an associate in our tax and corporate finance and securities practices.
 Colin joined the firm as a summer student in 2018 and articled with the firm in 2019-2020.

 Colin earned a Juris Doctor from the University of Toronto Faculty of Law.
 Prior to law school, he obtained an Honours Bachelor of Arts in English Literature (with distinction) from Concordia University.